 St. Ives Puzzle

 A variant asks instead, "How many T's are in all of that?", seemingly turning the numbers into a red herring.
 It is, but not in the way it appears.
-There are two T's in "that".
+There are two T's in "all of that".

 Die Hard With A Vengeance: As part of Simon's game, Carver and McClane must solve the riddle and dial him back on 555-[The answer] before a bomb explodes.
 They get the answer right (555-0001) but are told they were too slow.
 However, there is no bomb because "I didn't say 'Simon Says'"